cheyroseflammer/progressTodoClient/README.md

 # Todos App Client ☑️

-This is a CRA manipulating data from an Express API backend connected to a PostgreSQL database.
+This is a CRA manipulating data from an Express API backend connected to a PostgreSQL database using Knexjs.

 **[Server Documentation](https://github.com/cheyroseflammer/progressTodoServer/blob/main/README.md)**